open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/ch02_encryption_schemes.md

 ## Encryption schemes with pre-shared secrets

-Previous schemes SC01, SC02, SC03, and SC04 all use some form of pair-wise key-establishment protocols and they are relying on the fact that recipients have access to RSA or EC key pairs, usually in the form of eID means.
+Previous schemes SC01, SC02, SC03, and SC04 all use some form of pair-wise key-establishment protocols, and they are relying on the fact that recipients have access to RSA or EC key pairs, usually in the form of eID means.
 In addition to these schemes, CDOC2 system have to support situations, where Recipients don't have any such tokens, or when the storage requirements of CDOC2 Container exceed usable lifetime of such tokens.
 In these cases, it is possible to use pre-shared symmetric encryption key or pre-shared password.

 ### SC05: Encryption scheme for recipients with pre-shared symmetric secret